 Schlitterbahn Waterpark, located in Kansas City, has released a video of a test of its newest attraction, the Verrückt, which is set to open sometime in 2014.

-Verrückt, which literally translates to “crazy” in German, as reported by MTV, is the tallest water slide in the world.
-Taller than both the Niagara Falls and the Statue of Liberty, according to the Verrückt website, the ride is a dream for ride lovers everywhere.
+Verrückt, which literally translates to “crazy” in German, as reported by MTV.com, is the tallest water slide in the world.
+Taller than both the Niagara Falls and the Statue of Liberty, according to the Verrückt website, the ride is the dream for ride lovers everywhere.